mariahgaoiran/mariahgaoiran.github.io/essays/CSReleaseNotes.md

   Two things all people hate: repeating themselves and an empty agenda.
 So why did we let users list blank and duplicate topics for a session?
 Data validation for empty or duplicate topic inputs now forbids either from being added.

 ## Obstacles
   The largest obstacle these past 2 weeks came in the form of updating the study sessions page when a different sort order was selected.
-Since the sort was being done on the client side instead of the server, I had assumed that the page would not updagte reactively since the database was not being changed.
+Since the sort was being done on the client side instead of the server, I had assumed that the page would not update reactively since the database was not being changed.
 Thus, I spent hours trying to get the change working with a global variable, reloading with FlowRouter, and partial page loading with jQuery.
 My efforts were fruitless for many a few days.
 It came to me while reading through other functions done by my teammates that a variable may be set for a particular session, which could replace the global variable I was using and force the page to update reactively.
 The issue was solved.

 # 2.1.17